MomenFathi/Path-Fuzzer-V4/README.md

  - Support Host:port or without.

-## The Tools is Customized For Known Responses, You Can Edit and unHashTag the lines you need To Use.
+### The Tools is Customized For Known Responses,

-### Works on Linux & Windows
+### You Can Edit and unHashTag the lines you need To Use.

 ![Screenshot](screenshotv4.JPG?raw=true)